bztsrc/qemu-local-timer/README.md

 QEMU ARM Control Local Timer Periodic IRQ support
 =================================================

+*IMPORTANT NOTE: as of Mar 15 2019, this has been merged with qemu mainline, so no need to manually apply this patch any more.*

 This patch adds the ARM Control Local Timer (see [BCM2836 QA7](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2836/QA7_rev3.4.pdf) section 4.11 "Local timer" page 17) periodic IRQ feature to qemu.
 This patch is provided as-is, without any kind of warranty in the hope that it will be useful.